mosa/MOSA-Project/Source/Docs/compiler-transformations.rst

 Example #2
 ----------

-Here's an example of a rewrite optimization where three operations are reduce to two:
+Here's an example of a rewrite optimization where 3 operations are reduced to 2:

 .. code-block:: bash